 Eple trio is a Norwegian contemporary jazz trio playing their own original music.
 The group have been playing together for several years, slowly developing musical interaction and expanding the soundscape and possibilities of the modern trio.

-The group have released three albums on the label NORCD
+The group have released four albums:

 All albums have received great reviews in the Norwegian and international press, and can be bought on ITUNES, CDON.COM, or in other online or physical record stores.